 Cause-of-death classification

 Data on causes of death were classified using the seventh, eighth, ninth and tenth revisions of the International Classification of Diseases (ICD) for the period studied (22).
 Deaths were grouped in seven major cause-of-death categories aimed at capturing conditions that might have affected mortality in these countries.
-We considered that smoking prevalence was comparatively high among women (and still remains high) in Denmark (14, 23); that the cardiovascular revolution took place during the studied period (24); and that the management of infectious diseases has improved greatly over the past half century (25).
+We considered that smoking prevalence was comparatively high among women (and still remains higher) in Denmark (14, 23); that the cardiovascular revolution took place during the studied period (24); and that the management of infectious diseases has improved greatly over the past half century (25).
 Hence, we grouped causes of death as follows: 1) Cancers sensitive to smoking, 2) Cancers not sensitive to smoking, 3) Cardiovascular diseases, 4) Non-infectious respiratory diseases, 5) Infectious respiratory diseases, 6) External causes and 7) Rest of causes.
 For ICD codes and details on the classification see Supplementary Table 1.
 Causes of death above age 85 were not decomposed, because of lower reliability in the presence of multi-morbidities (26).
 Our groupings over the various ICD revisions were cross-checked with other coding practices across ICD versions in the literature (27).
 We also checked for discontinuities in death counts for each of the seven causes of death at those years were ICD versions were changed.

 Lifespan inequality measure